-Figure 10 shows KnowGL Parser [70], a NeSy system combining an LLM module and symbolic methods.
-The KnowGL Parser can be used to automatically extract knowledge graphs from collections of documents.
+The KnowGL parser is a system developed by IBM Research for converting data into symbols.
+More specifically, it can be used to automatically extract knowledge graphs from collections of text documents [70].
+KnowGL employs an LLM to extract semantic triples from each sentence, which are then enriched with semantic annotations.
+Figure 10 shows the Boxology representation of the KnowGL parser.
 Pattern 2e represents the BART-large model receiving a sentence and inducing a list 'subject, relation, object'.
 In the next step, represented by pattern 2b, a ranked list is created of distinct facts and their scores.
 In the final step, the generated facts are linked to Wikidata.
-This is done using a mapping of labels to Wikidata IDs (2b).
+This is done using a mapping of labels to Wikidata IDs (pattern 2b).
 In the case that the LLM has created a new entity, type, or relation label that are not in Wikidata it returns 'null'.

-This use case displays a variation of the LL-augmented KG in application pattern, in subsubsection 4.2.2
+The architecture of the KnowGL parser displays a variation of the LLM-augmented KG in inference pattern, in subsubsection 4.2.2.